A MIRACLE OF RARE DEVICE

 Act One: While on a long drive in their Model T jalopy on a mountain road in the Arizona desert in the 1950s, lifelong drifters Robert Greenhill and William Bantlin see a panoramic vision of New York City suspended in the sky.
 Recovering somewhat from their awe, they decide to stake a claim on the only convenient vista point, in order to charge passers-by for the right to park and view the mirage.

-Act Two: Soon however they learn that each viewer sees a different city: one sees Rome, another sees Paris; yet another, London.
-When one especially lucrative customer, called the Architect, begins quoting the poem Kubla Khan, Bob and Will see Coleridge's vision of Xanadu.
+Act Two: Soon however Bob and Will learn that each viewer sees a different city: one sees Rome, another sees Paris; yet another, London.
+When one especially high-paying customer, called simply the Architect, begins quoting the poem Kubla Khan, Bob and Will see Coleridge's vision of majestic Xanadu.
 Even more amazed than before, the two drifters are just debating the wisdom of their scheme when they are interrupted by their longtime archrival, motorcyclist Ned Hopper, whom they had successfully avoided earlier.
 Ned has the paperwork to jump their claim.
 Rather than argue, Bob and Will quietly retreat to a nearby hilltop.

-Act Three: While surverying Ned's activities in their shared opera glass, their mood of philosophical gloom is ended by a welcome sight: Ned quarreling with everybody around him.
+Act Three: While surveying Ned's activities in their shared opera glass, Bob and Will's mood of philosophical gloom is ended by a welcome sight: Ned quarreling with everybody around him.
 Since he never believed in the mirage, he never saw it, and therefore neither did his customers.
-After angrily refundung their money, Ned storms off on his motorcycle, never to be seen again.
+After angrily refunding their money, Ned storms off on his motorcycle, never to be seen again.
 Bob and Will regain the vista point but are dismayed that they no longer see the mirage.
 Just as William is cursing Ned for having spoiled everything, the two men see one last car coming down the road.
 In it is a family of four, and they stop for a look.
-First the boy, then the girl, then the mother, then the father sees the mirage.
-At last Bob abd Will again see it clearly, and together they all stand spellbound, watching the vision of the miraculous city, until the sun sets, and the stars come out.
+First the boy, then the girl, then the mother, and finally the father sees the mirage.
+At last Bob and Will again see it clearly, and together they all stand spellbound, watching the vision of the miraculous city and quoting Coleridge until the sun sets, and the stars come out.

-This piece may be performed as a recital, or staged as a dance, mime, puppet, or other kind of theater or film piece.
-It is envisioned as an excellent vehicle for projections or holographic images of the various cities mentioned in the story.
-It has been given several times in "workshop" renditions of the composer reading the text over the computer realization.
-Young and old have enjoyed it, and found that its music suits its story.
+This piece is 83 three minutes long, not including the two recommended intermissions.
+It may be performed as a recital, or staged as a dance, mime, puppet, or other kind of theater, film, or cartoon or similar piece.
+It is envisioned as an excellent vehicle for projections or holographic images of the various cities mentioned in the story (and others as well, as implied in the story, and at the director's discretion).
+It has been given several times in workshop renditions of the composer reading the text over the computer realization.
+Young and old have enjoyed it, and without too much prompting have found that its music suits the story.

 Download the Soundfile of Act Two